Pinochle: Play Online for Free (Solo & Multiplayer)

 Signaling through Bidding

-In Single Deck Pinochle, communication with your partner is everything.
+In single-deck Pinochle, communication with your partner is everything.
 Bidding is your main way to signal what you have.

 Standard Bidding Conventions: